HiroinaProtagonist/internship-application-fullstack/README.md

 2) Modified the web page's title, the main title on the page, the description paragraph on the page, and the text and URL of the Call to Action link on the page.

-3) Set the initially chosen random URL to persist in a cookie so that the user sees that variant of the site (when appropriate, see 4).
+3) Set the initially chosen random URL to persist in a cookie so that the user sees that variant of the site depending on their Do Not Track settings, as specified in 4.
 The user must visit the site once every 30 days or the cookie will expire.

 4.a) Extended the implementation of the cookie so that the application either sets, does not set, or removes the cookie based on the browser's Do Not Track setting (retrieved from the appropriate header).